4 Technology Resolutions For 2019

 Data analytics and fast-developing delivery channels are top-of-mind for vendors in the credit union space as the new year looms, and they’ll be critical in delivering what veteran technology consultant Sabeh Samaha calls “red carpet service” in the months and years ahead.

-“That means access to accounts quickly and with tons of hospitality,” says the founder of Samaha & Associates.
+“That means access to accounts quickly and with tons of hospitality,” says the president and CEO of Samaha & Associates.
 “That means hospitality that is pleasant to the eye and the ear.
 That means no multiple phone calls, no waiting on hold, no waiting for a form on the website to work.”

 Delivering transactional capabilities across multiple channels is the brass ring here, and the ability to grab it might already be in house.
 In his firm’s work with multiple credit unions, Samaha says, his team has come to realize that the capabilities to do much of what’s needed often lies in systems already in place.

 Buying the latest and greatest isn’t always necessary.
 Taking advantage of existing opportunities can be enough.